nashville-software-school/client-side-mastery/HTML_CSS_FLEXBOX/Exercises/Counting.md

 ## Flexbox Counting

-This is a flexbox and CSS practice exercise.
-Take the code below and using only css and create a webpage that displays the numbers in order.
+Take the code below and, using only CSS, create a webpage that displays the numbers in order.
+Hint: flexbox is needed.
 You may use the boiler-plate code to get your project started.

 ```html
   <section class="flex_practice">